prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 these frameworks have major drawbacks:

 - Knit is unmaintained, introduces a hefty level of bloat and has subpar types.
-  Prvd 'M Wrong backfills what discouraged Knit being dependency injection and complete IntelliSense;
+  Prvd 'M Wrong backfills what discouraged Knit being dependency resolution and complete IntelliSense;
 - Flamework requires TypeScript and is tightly coupled with its transformer.
   As such, type information is lost during compilation;
 - Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty and has zero types;
 - Proton is under development and requires TypeScript, practically unmaintained;
-- Pronghorn does not implement dependency injection, minimal extensibility and introduces some bloat;
+- Pronghorn does not implement dependency resolution, minimal extensibility and introduces some bloat;
 - Lazy Modules has subpar syntax, somewhat couples code;
-- Lumin Framework has a controller API that is inspired by Prvd 'M Wrong, to which Prvd 'M Wrong excels it's implementation, and Lumin only features a rudimentary dependency injection API.
+- Lumin Framework has a controller API that is inspired by Prvd 'M Wrong, to which Prvd 'M Wrong excels it's implementation, and Lumin only features a rudimentary dependency resolution API.

 Finally: